- Expedia could not book my flight due to a system error. But it charged my credit card, several times. I want my money back.

 Previous max: Mid-2007 I was weighing 84 kg (185 lb).
 Not that much fat, perhaps 14% or so.
 I don't know exactly how much I was able to lift back then (see below).

 Good times, bad times: I'm pretty sure mid-2007 I was about as strong as I am right now (2009), I'm almost certain I could have bench pressed the same weight back then, but I did not keep a tally.
 Also, at that time pretty much my entire life went to hell.
-I had crashed the bike the year before, and then in 2007 I injured my back pretty badly.
+I had crashed the motorcycle the year before, and then in 2007 I injured my back pretty badly.
 I was supposed to do surgery to fix it, but then a host of other issues prevented it - immigration problems, work-related issues, the whole nine yards.
 Amidst the increasing universal shittiness, I quit exercising for about 2 years.

 This time around